Online MBA Program in Data Analytics

 Operations Research Analyst

 As of May 2018, the average operations research analyst earned $83,390 per year.
-Demand for operations research analysts is expected to increase 27% by the year 2026, which is much faster than average.
+Demand for operations research analysts is expected to increase by 27% by 2026, which is much faster than average.

 Computer and Information Research Scientist

-Computer and information research scientists6 are responsible for designing new technology that helps solve complex problems in the workplace.
+Computer and information research scientists6 are responsible for designing new technology to solve complex workplace problems.
 They’re typically employed by industries such as business, health care, and research.
 Most work a minimum of 40 hours per week.

 Computer and information research scientists earned an average of $118,370 per year as of May 2018.
-Demand for this job is increasing at a rapid rate with a 19% increase in job availability expected by the year 2026.
+Demand for this job is increasing rapidly, with a 19% increase in job availability expected by 2026.